BenjiPestell/rack-diagram-demo/README.md

 This system generates two types of diagrams:

-1. **Rack Layout Diagrams** - Horizontal visualization of all racks showing front and rear panels with devices
+1. **Rack Layout Diagrams** - Horizontal Visualisation of all racks showing front and rear panels with devices
 2. **Wiring Diagrams** - Radial network topology diagrams showing device interconnections grouped by rack

 ## Configuration